 If your company is working to gain clients with newspaper ads, social media posts, or other advertising, it’s important to have this policy in place.

 While general liability insurance covers many common lawn care and landscaping risks, it does not provide absolute protection.
-Regardless of whether you specialize in landscape design, lawn care, or irrigation installation, accidents happen.
-Other policies to consider include:
+Other policies for landscapers to consider include:

 Workers’ compensation insurance: Workers’ comp can cover medical expenses for work injuries.
 Most states require it for businesses that have employees.

 Contractor’s tools and equipment insurance: This policy repairs or replaces contractor’s equipment and tools if they are lost, stolen, or damaged.